mabalam/mabalam.github.io/_posts/2018-12-24-retail-bookstore.md

+---
-# Predicting the demise of retail bookstores: a time series forecasting
+title: 'Predicting the demise of retail bookstores: a time series forecasting'

-## Results and Discussion
+date: 2018-12-24
+#permalink: /posts/2013/08/blog-post-2/
+tags:
+  - time series
+  - forecasting
+  - R
+---

 “The internet is killing retail.
 Bookstores are just the first to go.” -- quoted in the [NYT article](https://nyti.ms/2Eo5AWc).
 Signs are everywhere.
 Book World is closing it's stores and Barnes & Noble closed 10% of it's stores in just the last 5/6 years and this February it shedded [1800 jobs](https://bit.ly/2KjLUFf).